sostheim/krak8s/API Definitions.md

 # Overview
-The terms REST and RESTful spark in the mind with varying defintions for everyone who reads them, we provide the following definitions to avoid confusions.
-This may, or may not, comport with the canonical defition of REST, let alone even begin to argue what that concept is.
-Rather the only goal here is remove doubt for users of this particular API.
+The terms REST and RESTful spark in the mind varying defintions for everyone who reads them.
+The following definitions are provided to avoid confusion.
+These defintions may, or may not, comport with the canonical defition of REST, let alone even begin to argue what that concept is.
+The purpose served here is to remove any uncertainty for users of this particular API.

 # Resource Operations
 The only goal is to achive consistent use within the protocol definition here only.
-To aid in consistency with related projects, this API supports the resource operation definitions described in the [Kubernetes API Specification](https://kubernetes.io/docs/api-reference/v1.7/#resource-operations).
+To aid in this consistency, especially with regard to related projects, this API supports the resource operation definitions described in the [Kubernetes API Specification](https://kubernetes.io/docs/api-reference/v1.7/#resource-operations).

 This simple approach uses a functional mapping between the standard Create, Read, Update, and Delete (CRUD) operations and HTTP methods.
 The functional mapping of resource operations to HTTP verbs is defined as follows:
 * Create - POST